 - A U.S. Federal court agrees that Paxil can be habit-forming.

-- Serotonin and SSRI medications (Prozac, Paxil, etc.)
+- Serotonin and SSRI medications (Prozac, Paxil, etc.) - What you should know

 - Medication: What we don't know, could kill us